Part Time Day

 - Diploma of Engineering - Technical (Mechanical)

 Emerging technology and increasing automation is predicted to disrupt all industries, particularly in manufacturing.
 Skilled engineers are needed to ensure that we can develop and apply engineering practices in innovative ways.

-You may also be required to complete approximately 4.2 hours of additional study each week outside of class hours, including structured prescribed readings and follow up activities.
+You may also be required to complete approximately 8 hours of additional study each week outside of class hours including private study, research and assignment preparations.